syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 Now your operator can create new resources, and is ready to deal with updates as well.
 The last major CRUD functionality is to deal with delete requests.

-In order to handle deletes, you will neeed to first identify that the website resource is requesting a delete, and then read the state of the cluster to reconcile any necessary actions in order to complete that delete.
+In order to handle deletes, you will need to first identify that the website resource is requesting a delete, and then read the state of the cluster to reconcile any necessary actions in order to complete that delete.

 🧑🏽‍🎓 Learning when a resource should be deleted